ayush-programer/tutorials/kernel-doc.md

 ## CPUs

-Similarly, you can iterate over CPUs with one of macros defined [here](https://elixir.bootlin.com/linux/v5.0/source/include/linux/cpumask.h#L777):
+You can iterate over CPUs with one of macros defined [here](https://elixir.bootlin.com/linux/v5.0/source/include/linux/cpumask.h#L777):

 ```c
 #define for_each_possible_cpu(cpu) for_each_cpu((cpu), cpu_possible_mask)